joeky888/dotfile/Software/Command/makefile.md

 ldd
 ====
-* Get all dependencies of a executable
+* Get all dependencies of an executable
 ```sh
 ldd /bin/ffmpeg
 ```